Software-Improvement-Group/sigridci/workflows.md

 **How to use Sigrid CI:** In this workflow, the pull request is the logical moment to receive software quality feedback, since this feedback can then be used while the pull request is being reviewed.
 This enables the reviewer to either request the developer to make changes before the pull request is accepted, or create a follow-up ticket to fix the discovered issues at a later time.

+After accepting the pull request, changes are merged to the master branch.
+After the merge, the master branch is then published to Sigrid to ensure the results at [sigrid-says.com](https://sigrid-says.com) reflect the codebase's current state.

 ## Sigrid CI &amp; centralized workflow

 **How it works:** Every team member commits directly to the master branch.
 This workflow used to be very common when [Subversion](https://subversion.apache.org) was the dominant version control system, but has been replaced by the *feature branch workflow* in recent years.
 The downside of the centralized workflow is that every commit immediately affects all team members, since everyone is working in the same branch.
 This makes it impossible to perform reviews *before* changes are merged.